DOES VACCINE HESITANCY ADD UP?

 Another portion of the population have received their first dose and are awaiting their second.

 Many of the remaining portion of the eligible population are hesitant about receiving the vaccine.
-Some are waiting for full FDA approval as opposed to current emergency use authorization, others are uneasy about the “newness” of the vaccines and weigh the perceived risks, or perceived lack there of, associated with contracting COVID-19 vs. the potential side-effects from the vaccine.
+Some have waited for full FDA approval as opposed to emergency use authorization, others are uneasy about the “newness” of the vaccines and weigh the perceived risks, or perceived lack there of, associated with contracting COVID-19 vs. the potential side-effects from the vaccine.

 It is important to note that more than 334 million doses of COVID-19 vaccines have been administered in the United States from December 14, 2020, through July 12, 2021